handsontable/handsontable/visual-tests/README.md

 First, prepare your local visual testing environment:

-1. Make sure your [Docker Desktop](https://www.docker.com/products/docker-desktop/) app is running.
-2. Make sure you're using the Node and npm versions mentioned [here](https://handsontable.com/docs/react-data-grid/custom-builds/#build-requirements).
+1. Make sure you're using the Node and npm versions mentioned [here](https://handsontable.com/docs/react-data-grid/custom-builds/#build-requirements).
-3. From the `./visual-tests/` directory, run `npm install`.
+2. From the `./visual-tests/` directory, run `npm install`.
-4. In the `./visual-tests/` directory, create a file called `.env`.
+3. In the `./visual-tests/` directory, create a file called `.env`.
 In the file, add the Argos token:
    ```bash
    ARGOS_TOKEN=xxx
    ```